linked-db/linked-ql/site/overview.md

 ---

 > [!IMPORTANT]
 > LinkedQL is in active development.
 The core query model and interfaces are stabilizing and backed by 1,200+ tests.
 MySQL/MariaDB live query support is still in progress.
-Feedback, issues, and PRs are welcome — see [Contributing](https://github.com/linked-db/linked-ql#-contributing).
+Feedback, issues, and PRs are welcome — see [Contributing](https://github.com/linked-db/linked-ql#-contributing); see [Issues](https://github.com/linked-db/linked-ql/issues).

 ---

 ## What is LinkedQL?

-LinkedQL is a new query primitive that lets developers express the application's logical, runtime, and lifecycle contract with the database directly within the query.
-It achieves this through a small set of additions to SQL — an object-relational syntax, live queries and sync capabilities, and an automatic versioning system.

-While the traditional approach achieves this through an entire data stack and ongoing developer effort, LinkedQL composes these behaviours natively in SQL.

-**Before:**
+LinkedQL is a universal database contract for applications.

+Traditionally, applications rely on several different systems to maintain their relationship with the database.

+LinkedQL moves those concerns into a unified query model – **formalizing** the application-database relationship at the query boundary, and making the whole model a **universal contract**.

+---

+## Why LinkedQL

+Every application that has the database as a dependency suffers the same underlying issue: no proper way to express and enforce critical aspects of that relationship.

+- the application object model must be manually constructed from relational data – object-relational mapping
+- state synchronization requires secondary infrastructure – subscription servers, sync engines
+- schema changes require manual coordination
+- deployment topology leaks into application logic

+In each case, applications are forced to compensate via secondary infrastructure and human effort.

+LinkedQL was created to formalize that relationship at the query boundary and make it self-enforcing.

+Live queries, synchronization, version safety, federation, and object-relational traversal emerge from that model.

+---

+## The Application-Database Relationship – Formalized

+Each part of the LinkedQL model maps to an aspect of that relationship – expressed more properly:

++ object-relational syntax – **the application object model formalized at the query boundary** – rather than moved to a post-processing step: application-level data assembly lines, object-relational mapping (ORM)
++ live queries, subscriptions, and sync – **state convergence formalized at the query boundary** – rather than handled via secondary infrastructure: API servers, subscription services, dedicated sync engines
++ version safety – **schema assumptions formalized at the query boundary** – rather than handled via manual coordination, on a best-effort basis, or compensated through runtime failures

+Applications simply *operate by contract* (formal spec) – and effectively stay decoupled from implementation details.

+LinkedQL makes the contract self-enforcing.

+**_Before_:**

 ```text
 Application  ⇄  [ ORM                     ]  ⇄  Database